ruchipendse/Information_Theory_NN/README.md

-# Information_Theory_NN
-Project on an intuitive understanding of Neural Networks with Information Theory.
-S
+Understanding Machine Learning with an Information Theoretic approach.